 Alongside Prof., many other bright Nigerians, such as the prominent Nigerian female journalist, Hajiya Bilkisu Yusuf, breathed their last.
 Many lives might have been part of this tragedy, as at now, a host of individuals’ where about is yet to be authenticated.
 Wherever they might be Allah’s mercy is with them.

-Sadly, I now lost a dear and an extraordinary teacher.
+Sadly, I now lost a dear and extraordinary teacher.
 University of Maiduguri and Nigeria have indeed lost an exceptional beacon.
 Your great legacy will forever be remembered, Sir.